magoo/risk-measurement/content/en/docs/intro/for-noobs.md

 - Forecasts are _default anonymous_.
 - You will finalize it later, so just get something down.

 Next, we _talk_ about our forecasts.
-Talking is optional, you can lurk where the discussion is happening too. _Think critically_ about the problem and review other perspectives and submit your own if you're up for it.
+Talking is optional!
+You can lurk where the discussion is happening instead.
+What is important is that you _think critically_ about the problem.
+Review other perspectives.
+Contributing to the discussion helps the whole process and is very much welcomed.
+You can share your actual forecast, or just your reasoning, or discuss points others have brought up.

 After you've had time to work through the problem with others, you have a chance to _update your forecast_.